artisan-roaster-scope/artisan/_pages/discussions.md

 ### Push method

 Receive notifications when new posts are made to the Discussions page.
-You must have a GitHub account to recieve notifications.
-You can control when notifications are sent, for instance you can recieve them each time there is a new post to the Discussions page or limit them to only updates on your posts or when you are mentioned.
+You must have a GitHub account to receive notifications.
+You can control when notifications are sent, for instance you can receive them each time there is a new post to the Discussions page or limit them to only updates on your posts or when you are mentioned.
 Replying to the notification email will create a reply post in that Discussion.

 ## Subscribe to Notifications